Man Serving Jail Sentence After Taking Plea Deal in Rape Case

 “Honestly, I don’t remember,” said Hernandez.
 “I just know that she ended up below me and it happened.”

 Burgoyne reported, “When I asked Hernandez how the victim ended up on the floor he struggled to answer.
-Hernandez said be thinks the victim just sat down but was unsure.
+Hernandez said he thinks the victim just sat down but was unsure.
 Hernandez stated at one point the victim told him to stop, so he did.
 Hernandez said he thought she was ‘just pretty freaked out’ and later stated ‘I don't think she expected any of that to happen either.’
 Hernandez said they were both drunk at the time of this incident.
 Hernandez said it was possible that he put his hand around the back of the victim's neck while they were having intercourse.
 Hernandez said people started knocking on the bathroom door to use the bathroom at which time Hernandez stated he was ‘just trying to make sure that before we walked out that at least she was somewhat composed.’
 I asked Hernandez if he did not want anyone to see the victim crying when she came out and he replied ‘yeah.’
 Hernandez said he remembered noticing that the victim was bleeding but did not know where the blood was coming from.
 Hernandez said the victim has never bled like that after intercourse in the past.
 I asked Hernandez if he might have taken advantage of the victim, and he replied that in the moment he thought they were both just drunk and fooling around.
 He said he did not think it was any different than any other time they had been at parties and fooling around.
 Hernandez then stated, ‘I don't know now because I don't remember all of it.’
 Based on the statements made by the victim and Hernandez, I believe the victim was unable to provide consent and was physically helpless at the time of this incident.
 Hernandez committed the offense of sexual battery upon the victim…”

 Prosecutors filed a pretrial detention motion after Hernandez was arrested but Judge James Colaw denied it without a hearing.
 Hernandez later posted a $50,000 bond.